m-lab/go/dataset/README.md

 This package contains extensions for the bigquery Dataset, to facilitate various common operations, notably query processing.
-It uses bqiface where possible, to allow test fakes.
+It uses bqiface where possible to allow test fakes.